Public Health Communications

 The Vermont Department of Health’s Women Infants and Children (WIC) Program, was interested in a social marketing campaign that would lead to increasing the duration of breastfeeding in their population, which is generally a lower socio-economic and multi-cultural demographic.

 We developed a highly visual campaign that focused on the benefits of breastfeeding, and the peer support available for overcoming obstacles.
-Elements of the campaign included:

 – Breastfeeding Checklist;